 Southern Region Arizona Pickleball Players League

 The Southern Region Arizona Pickleball Players League (APPL) offers an opportunity for club members at all skill levels to participate in league play with other communities in the Tucson area.
 League play goes from January to April.

 Tournaments are occasionally scheduled for some of GVR's courts.

-Focus play is an opportunity to play with players at the same skill rating.
+Skills level play (SLP) is an opportunity to play with players at the same skill rating.
 It is open to all GVR members and uses Paddle Queuing (see above) to determine who plays next.
 No prior sign-up is required.
-Skill level designations shall be observed during Focus Play.
-There is no option to play at a lower or higher-level during Focus Play.
+Skill level designations shall be observed during SLP.
+There is no option to play at a lower or higher-level during SLP.

 Ladies Mixer is an opportunity for women at all levels.
 Participants must be members of the GVR Pickleball Club and sign up through Pickleball Plus (gvpc.pickleball.plus).
 See explanation of Pickleball.Plus for more information on the sign up process.